 CUSTOMER(S): Any person purchasing goods from a store.

-RETAIL ESTABLISHMENT: Any business located within Edwardsville city limits engaged in the retail sale of goods or merchandise with a floor area whose square footage is 7,000 gross feet or greater which sells perishable or non-perishable goods, including, but not limited to, clothing, food and personal items, directly to customers.
+RETAIL ESTABLISHMENT: Any business located within Edwardsville city limits with a gross floor area of 7,000 square feet or greater, engaged in the retail sale of goods, merchandise, perishable, or non-perishable goods, including, but not limited to, clothing, food and personal items, directly to customers.
 Retail establishment includes any supermarket, convenience store, shop, or service station.
 A retail establishment does not include restaurants, lunchrooms, cafés or other establishments located in a permanent building for the accommodation of the public, equipped with a kitchen containing facilities and utensils for preparing and serving meals to the public, and outfitted with a public dining area; .seasonal events, such as a farmers markets, street fairs, or yard sales; or by an occasional or temporary retailer.

 REUSABLE BAG: A bag with handles that is: designed and manufactured to withstand repeated used over a period of time; is machine washable or made from a material that can be cleaned and disinfected regularly; is at least 2.25 mil thick if made from plastic.